nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf52/gs.rst

 .. uart_dk_connect_end

-Once the connection has been established, you can test the sample from Step 2 of :ref:`nrf52_gs_testing`.
+Once the connection has been established, continue to :ref:`nrf52_gs_testing`.

 .. _nrf52_gs_testing: